 Statistics eXplorer is a web compliant application suite that enables the statistics visualization of socio-economic information at national or detailed territorial level providing clear insight on regional differences and performance within a country and comparison of different areas across countries.
 Statistics eXplorer enables users to explore simultaneously spatial, temporal and multivariate data (both numeric and categorical) from multiple perspectives, to discover interesting relationships, to share their incremental discoveries with colleagues and finally to communicate selected relevant knowledge to other users.
 A Statistics eXplorer application is composed of GeoAnalytics Visualization (GAV) components facilitating a broad collection of dynamic visualization methods developed and integrated for use with the Adobe Flash and Flex development platform.
 In this respect, Statistics eXplorer represents a leading edge tool being adapted to the Internet and used as a web-enabled toolkit by many international (OECD, IMF, Eorostat,..) and national organizations.

 Learn more about eXplorer through these 2 videos:

 Load Statistical Data direct through the World Bank interface or your own EXCEL file

-Figure: Multivariate spatio-temporal data can be imported using various types of Excel formats or direct to the to the World dataBank through an API interface.
-This data interface will always give you direct access to the latest data from the World dataBank http://databank.worldbank.org/data/home.aspx
+Figure: Multivariate spatio-temporal statistical data can be imported using various types of Excel formats or direct from the to the World dataBank through an API interface.
+This statistical data interface will always give you direct access to the latest data from the World dataBank http://databank.worldbank.org/data/home.aspx

 Explore, present and communicate